About Dr. KSP

 The Scholar

-Dr. Kat Stephens-Peace is a Caribbean-born, disability-identified scholar whose intellectual project bridges the personal and the political.
-Her work sits at the intersection of Critical Dis/Ability Studies, Black feminist scholarship, and Caribbean epistemology.
+Dr. Kat Stephens-Peace is an Afro & Indo Guyanese, neurodivergent scholar whose intellectual universe bridges the personal and the otherworldly.
+Her work sits at the intersection of Critical Dis/Ability Studies, Black Disability Studies, Critical & Intersectional ADHD Studies, Higher Education, Caribbean Studies, Literature, Poetry, and Visual Arts.

 She doesn't study these intersections from a distance — she inhabits them.
-Her positionality is not a disclaimer appended to the methodology section; it is the engine of her inquiry.
-As a Crip, Caribbean-born woman navigating the academy, she brings lived knowledge to every research question she poses.
+Her positionality is not a disclaimer of salient identity markers appended to a methodology section; rather, a declaration of personal positioning as both intellectual thought, academic movement building, and the action of making new things.
+As a Crip scholar and Caribbean-born woman navigating the academy, she brings lived knowledge to every research question she poses.

 Her scholarship is animated by a refusal to separate the intellectual from the embodied, the scholarly from the poetic, the analytical from the creative.
-This is not interdisciplinarity as a buzzword — it is a necessary response to the inadequacy of any single framework for understanding complex, intersectional lives.
+This is not interdisciplinarity as a decorative buzzword — rather, it is a necessary response to the inadequacy of any single framework for understanding complex lives, systems, cultures, and languages that Dr. Kat Stephens-Peace intentionally protects, and introduces to academia in the Western world.

 The Educator

-Teaching, for Dr. KSP, is not transmission — it is transformation.
-Her pedagogy draws on critical disability pedagogy, culturally sustaining practices, and arts-based engagement to create classrooms where every body and every way of knowing is valued.
+Teaching, for Dr. KSP, is not "banking" — it is about becoming (for her and her students).
+Her pedagogy draws on critical disability pedagogy, universal design for teaching and learning, culturally sustaining practices, and arts-based engagement to create classrooms where everybody and every way of knowing is valued.

-Students don't just learn about disability studies or Black feminist thought — they experience these frameworks as living, breathing tools for interrogating the world they move through daily.
+Students don't just learn about disability studies or historical educational pathways — they experience these frameworks as living, breathing tools for interrogating the world they move through daily, while preparing to enter into it as professionals.

 Poetry is not a hobby — it is a method.
 Dr. KSP's poetic practice is inseparable from her scholarly work.
 She uses poetic inquiry as a research methodology, crafting verse that functions simultaneously as data, analysis, and theory.